rustyrussell/million-channels-project/README.md

 ### Generating network or gossip from scratch

-1. main.py can create the network and/or the gossip messages.
+1. main.py can create the network, regtest chain, or the gossip messages.
    Running main.py with --build  builds and saves the network.
    Running main.py with --chain generates the chain Running main.py with --gossip generates gossip (Note: running gossip without chain will lead to incorrect scids).